buildpacks/community/ROADMAP.md

 * Owner: @samj1912
 * Links: [Buildpacks Community Organization RFC](https://github.com/buildpacks/rfcs/pull/273)

 Like other [CNCF projects](https://github.com/cncf/toc/issues?q=is%3Aissue+sort%3Aupdated-desc+%22health+of%22+-label%3A%22project+onboarding%22+-label%3A%22sandbox%22+), the project has been impacted by the VMware + Broadcom acquisition.
 The goal of this item is to improve the general health of the project and grow contributors back to our 2020 numbers.
-This inludes every team having a set of active set of maintainers and contributors, thus removing the TOC needing to step in for platform.
+This includes every team having a set of active set of maintainers and contributors, thus removing the TOC needing to step in for platform.

 As for concrete items to be accomplished: